TeamDevDev/professional-development-week-seven-through-sixteen-starter/writing/review.md

 ## Overall Course Assessment

-Please note that your responses to these questions will neither positively nor negatively influence your grade in the software engineering course.
-With that said, you should honestly answer these questions so that the course instructor and the technical leaders can best ensure that they delivered appropriate instruction.
+NOTE: Please note that your responses to these questions will neither positively nor negatively influence your grade in the software engineering course.
+With that said, you should honestly answer these questions so that the instructor and the technical leaders can best ensure that they delivered appropriate instruction.
 Finally, please note that the responses that you give in this subsection should apply to professional development, technical development, project development, and your overall experiences as you develop as a developer.